Tucked into a small space near the corner of Avenida

 continued to yearn for a creative outlet for his energies.

-maché techniques and he became entranced by the possibilities.
+In 1986, Emilio took lessons at the local Casa de la Cultura to learn papier-maché techniques, and he became entranced by the possibilities.
 Using up to 40 kilos (87 pounds) of newsprint

-for some of his larger sculptures Emilio creates supernatural beings from Maya
+for some of his larger sculptures, Emilio creates supernatural beings from Maya

 mythology plus his own fantastic monsters.
+His imagination is astounding.

 Crafting each intricate piece is a painstakingly slow process.
 The piece he